-meetings of the Board SECR of suppliers screened for sustainability risks instances of modern slavery of suppliers, by spend, identified in our business or completed ESG scorecards supply chain
+meetings of the Board SECR of suppliers screened for committee supply chain sustainability risks instances of modern slavery of suppliers, by spend, identified in our business or completed ESG scorecards

 A.1.
 Planet - climate change

 A.1.1.
 TCFD summary